Winner of the Modern Law Awards

 If through whatever circumstances you are concerned about the police finding out about you having accidentally viewed child pornography, remember that the police need to prove that you knew that you were viewing these images and that you deliberately continued to view them for you to be charged with an offence.
 For most people who accidentally view such images, their first response is to click off an image or close the website.
 This activity demonstrates no intent to view the images.

-More complex are the cases where you are in possession of indecent images on your computer, phone, laptop or other device, as to a third party, this suggests that you downloaded the image.
-If truly unintentional and you suspect the image came from malware or a virus, you can safely tell this to the police and they can check your device for evidence of such (such as malware in a recent download).
+More complex are the cases where you are in possession of indecent images on your computer, phone, laptop or other device; this suggests that you downloaded the image.
+If truly unintentional and you suspect the image came from malware or a virus, you can safely tell this to the police and they can check your device for evidence of such malware (such as malware in a recent download).
 If you have no explanation and searches on your device suggest you did intentionally download the image, however, the case – understandably – is very different, and the police are likely to ask a number of questions to determine why the images were on your device in the first place.
 This is where they will pay much more attention to figuring out the intent behind your possession of the images.

-If it is unclear to police why you possess such images, or if you have a number of them and some suspicious searches, you can expect your devices to be seized and searched by police officers.
+If it is unclear to police why you possess such images, or if you have a number of them and evidence of suspicious searches, you can expect your devices to be seized and searched by police officers.
 A forensic expert would look for images and videos that might be considered child pornography.

 Forensic experts who specialise in child-related crimes are aware of the more popular images and videos that are traded between child pornography collectors.
 In addition to their being certain images or videos that are widely known as coming from a particular source, there are certain indicators in the files themselves that the images came from a particular place.
-Experts can tell, for example, that certain files come from membership sites or password protected areas of the dark web, and in these cases, having evidence of membership or secret passwords indicates the requisite intent to view and possess such images.
+Experts can tell, for example, that certain files come from membership sites or password protected areas of the dark web, and in these cases, having evidence of membership or secret passwords indicates the intent to view and possess such images.
 If there is no intent and the viewing was purely accidental, such indicators will not be present.

 Similarly, forensic experts are able to determine from your device usage and search history if you came across images by accident or if you actually searched for them, then viewed them, shared them, stored them, put them into a file, renamed them, or did some other action to show that you knew exactly what you were doing.
 A forensic expert’s report will be used in court by the prosecution to show how the images were handled.
 There will be details in the report which explain: